hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 It's exciting to see Envoy being adopted in so many places - moreover to see the diverse usecases and implementations.

-Big shout out to Zach for pairing on this with a few different aspects and attempts!
-(Zach is cool)
+Big shout out to [Zach](https://ii.coop/author/zach-mandeville) for pairing on this with a few different aspects and attempts!
+(Zach is cool:tm:)